 Review by Mr. GABRIEL C. Published on 11/12/2025

-An excellent light-colored red wine with plenty of aroma, perfect for red meat or a meal with sauce.
+An excellent red wine with a light color and plenty of aromas; it pairs well with red meat or a meal with sauce.
 I recommend this Burgundy wine.
 Gabriel

 See all reviews from this customer